codeDeviator/React.js/React.md

 ```

 How it works: useReducer takes a reducer function and an initial state as arguments.
 The reducer function defines how the state should change in response to specific actions.
 You then dispatch actions to trigger state changes.
 This is particularly useful for more complex state logic where you might have several state variables and actions.

-5. useRef
-The useRef hook is used to create a reference to a DOM element or to persist a value across renders without causing a re-render.
+- useRef: The useRef hook is used to create a reference to a DOM element or to persist a value across renders without causing a re-render.
 It provides a way to directly interact with DOM elements, similar to how document.querySelector works in vanilla JavaScript.

 Example:
 ```jsx